pkmnabcd/onlineTicTacToe/README.md

 I usually open the `build/OnlineTicTacToe.sln` file and use visual studio 17 to build it.

 If you compile in `Release` mode, you can run the program executables by doing `.\build\Release\Server.exe` and `.\build\Release\Client.exe`.

+# Config
+Copy the included `client_config.txt.example` to `client_config.txt` and `server_config.txt.example` to `server_config.txt`.
+You can then edit the `serv_port` value to a different port (make sure to make it the same for the server and client config files), and edit the `serv_addr` value with the domain or ip address or localhost of your server.